openrails/openrails/Source/Documentation/Manual/physics.rst

 uses an algorithm developed by Polach.
 The Polach algorithm provides a more accurate outcome and facilitates the future inclusion of track conditions.
-However due to the number of algorithm steps required to calculate the wheel adhesion value, it is more CPU load intensive then the Pacha one.
-This can produce low frame rates for the screen display in machines with low performance specifications.
+However due to the number of algorithm steps required to calculate the wheel adhesion value, it is more CPU load-intensive then the Pacha one.
+On low performance PCs, this would lower the frame rate for the screen display to an unacceptable degree.

-Hence OR automatically senses the CPU load, and switches to the Pacha algorithm at high loads and to the Polach algorithm under lower CPU loads.
-In this way OR attempts to support the operation of lower specification computers.
+To avoid this, OR senses the frame rate and switches from the Polach algorithm to the Pacha one as follows.
+If the frame rate falls below 30 fps, then a switch is made to Pacha until the frame rate recovers to more than 40 fps.
+If a switch to Pacha happens more than once in a 5 minute interval then it will persist for the rest of the session.

+In this way OR provides a more accurate algorithm whilst retaining the original one for lower specification computers.
 When OR is using the Pacha algorithm, the "Wheel Adh (Max)" values will both read 99%, whereas when the Polach algorithm is being used these values will be around the expected values of 30-55%.